Medium Difficult Bible Quiz with Answers.

 Rahab was a prostitute but a believer in Jesus.

-She hid the spies among the reeds on the roof of Rahab's house.
+She hid the spies among the reeds on the roof of her house.

 Joshua 2:17-22